 Parole for Children from Honduras, El Salvador and Guatemala

-Parents will need to submit form DS-7699 which WILL NOT BE AVAIBLE to general public and cannot be completed without the assistance of Department of State funded resettlement agency.
+Parents will need to submit form DS-7699 which WILL NOT BE AVAILABLE to the general public and cannot be completed without the assistance of Department of State-funded resettlement agency.